redpanda-data/connect/docs/processors/README.md

 [interpolation functions](../config_interpolation.md#metadata),
 which allow you to set fields in certain outputs using these dynamic values.

-This processor will interpolate functions within the `value` field, you can find a list of functions [here](../config_interpolation.md#functions).
+This processor will interpolate functions within both the `key` and `value` fields, you can find a list of functions [here](../config_interpolation.md#functions).
 This allows you to set the contents of a metadata field using values taken from the message payload.

 Value interpolations are resolved once per batch.
 In order to resolve them per message of a batch place it within a [`for_each`](#for_each)